lnishan/awesome-competitive-programming/README.md

 A curated list of awesome `Competitive Programming`, `Algorithm` and `Data Structure` resources.

-This list is aimed to provide a complete reference and guidance for everyone.
-No matter who you are, I hope you'll find this list helpful.
+Created with a view to connecting people to information, this list below contains a complete collection of all the fantastic resources I've collected over the course of my 11-year competitive programming career.
+I hope you'll find it useful :)

 [What is competitive programming? - Quora](https://www.quora.com/What-is-competitive-programming-2)